Local Government by-elections

 The nominating organization may withdraw the list or the nomination of a candidate on the list no later than 4:00 PM on the 33rd day before the election.
 The nominating organization cannot submit a new list in place of a withdrawn list.

-In the event of failure to comply with the obligation to return the forms, the competent territorial election commission is obliged to impose a fine ex officio.
-The amount of the fine is HUF 1,000 for each recommendation form not submitted by the deadline.
+In the event of failure to comply with the obligation to return the forms, the competent regional election commission is obliged to impose a fine ex officio.
+The amount of the fine is HUF 1,000 for each recommendation sheet not submitted by the deadline.
 The fine imposed by the election commission shall be borne jointly and severally by the nominating organization establishing the list, or in the case of a joint list, by all nominating organizations participating in the establishment of the list.

-There is no possibility of exoneration for failure to comply with the obligation; the fine must be paid even if the recommendation forms were lost or destroyed due to reasons beyond the control of the fined nominating organization.
+There is no possibility of exemption for this obligation, and the fine must be paid even if the recommendation sheets were lost or destroyed for reasons beyond the control of the fined candidate or party.

 Capital compensation list